cieslarmichal/show-sync/README.md

 ## Project Description

 10x Series Matcher helps groups pick a TV series to watch together.
-It uses everyone's favorite shows to recommend a perfect match, ending the endless scrolling and debates.
+It uses everyone's favorite series to recommend a perfect match, ending the endless scrolling and debates.

 ## Table of Contents